shnakamura/sour/README.md

 A customizable command line brainfuck interpreter.

 ## Installation
 For manual installations, have a look at the [releases](https://github.com/naakaamura/sour/releases) page.
-This does not **currently** support other operational systems than Windows.

 With [Cargo](https://github.com/rust-lang/cargo/):